zorggomat/FractalCryptGUI/README.md

 ## Contributing

-PR and contributions are welcomed.
+PRs and contributions are welcomed.
 If you have a contribution in mind, please check out the [Contribution Guide](https://github.com/zorggish/FractalCryptGUI/blob/master/CONTRIBUTING.md) for information on how to do so.

-## Building
+## Building from sources
-FractalCrypt uses the [Qt framework](https://account.qt.io/downloads)(downloading from the official site requires registration), the [OpenSSL library](https://www.openssl.org/) for encryption, and the [QuaZip library](http://quazip.sourceforge.net/) for Zip archives creation.
+FractalCrypt uses the [Qt framework](https://account.qt.io/downloads) (downloading from the official site requires registration), the [OpenSSL library](https://www.openssl.org/) for encryption, and the [QuaZip library](http://quazip.sourceforge.net/) for creation and processing ZIP archives.

 QuaZip is a wrapper over the Gilles Vollant's Minizip package (according to the license terms, we inform that the files of these libraries have been changed in our project) which uses the [zlib library](https://www.zlib.net/).